“Is There A Depression Therapist Near Me?” Finding A Mental Health Provider

 It can also be helpful to find out how long a therapist has been practicing; it's not that a new therapist will not help you, but you may feel more confident working with someone that has been in the field longer and has more experience.
 If you choose to go the route of working with a new therapist, you may want to find one working with a clinical supervisor with more experience.
 This can help give the therapist more confidence because they know that they have someone to turn to with any questions.

-4. What type of credentials do they carry?
+4. What credentials do they hold?

 People refer to many different types of mental health professionals as therapists, including marriage and family therapists, social workers, psychiatrists, psychologists, and school counselors.
 When you're looking for a mental health professional to work with, it’s a good idea to understand what credentials they have.
 This can help you understand what type of treatment they will be able to offer you.